The Ross Institute for Trauma

 The program is based on the “Trauma Model” developed by Dr. Ross.
 This model emphasizes the effects of trauma as multiple symptoms and addictions expressed by multiple diagnoses.

 The Trauma Model recognizes that human personality is composed of different elements that shape individual thought and behavior.
 Unresolved trauma interrupts this normal psychological structure, resulting in unhealthy fragmentation of thought, feeling, memory and perception.

 The Ross Institute for Trauma does not utilize ineffective regressive treatment modalities, such as focusing on the retrieval of repressed memories.
 Instead, treatment team members work collaboratively utilizing a multidisciplinary focus to ensure an integrated approach emphasizing acute stabilization, improved emotional regulation and increased ego strength.

 While in the program, patients are expected to be responsible for their behaviors and committed to treatment.

 Referring therapists are an integral part of the treatment team.
 The Trauma Program works closely with referral sources to ensure continuity of care and to formulate efficient treatment recommendations.

 The Ross Institute Trauma Program treats all diagnoses related to unresolved trauma and attachment issues, including:

 - Somatization disorder

 - Dissociative disorders

-- In addition to groups, each patient will be provided with an individual therapist who will see him/her three times per week for inpatient and two times per week for our partial program
+The Ross Institute for Trauma provides inpatient treatment and a continuum of outpatient programs.
+Over 30 inpatient groups are offered per week by Masters, Ph.D. and M.D. level clinicians.
+In addition to groups, each patient will be provided with an individual therapist who will see him/her three times per week for inpatient care.

 - Extensive comorbidity/multiple diagnoses

-- Staying stuck in the victim, rescuer, or perpetrator role
+- Staying stuck in the victim or perpetrator roles

 - Black-and-white thinking and other cognitive distortions